This post may contain affiliate links. Please read our disclosure for more info.

 Sporty wore her hair long —as in down to her bum long— until her last year of high school, when she finally got fed up and cut it off with a pair of pinking shears she’d ‘borrowed’ from her house-craft teacher.

-Sporty is a granny; her granddaughter turned two in April.
+Sporty is a granny; her granddaughter is almost four and her grandson is coming up for two.
 She keeps insisting that this makes Ang a granny by default, but Ang insists that a) she’s far too young for the moniker and b) she’s far too young for the moniker.

 Ang once had a relationship with a man and even went so far as to grow her hair into a shoulder-length bob and wear skirts during this time.
-Fortunately this was a phase she eventually did outgrow.
+Fortunately, this was one phase she did outgrow.

 Sporty is the world’s über nerd when it comes to Excel.
 She loves it only slightly less than she loves Ang.